9 Cyber Monday Beauty Deals That Are too Good to Pass Up

 The Deal: Serious discounts on specific products.
 More details here.

-Our Pick: Anastasia Beverly Hills Eyeshadows are 4 for $32.
+BUY IT: Anastasia Beverly Hills Eyeshadows are 4 for $32.

 The Deal: Take 25% off sitewide and receive a free Unlashed Mascara with your purchase of $55 or more.

-Our Pick: Wander Beauty MAXIMUM IMPACT SKINCARE ESSENTIALS TRIO,
+BUY IT: Wander Beauty MAXIMUM IMPACT SKINCARE ESSENTIALS TRIO,

 $68 $51